ContextKeeper/ContextKeeper.VisualStudio/README.md

 - worktree uses less disk space - there is a single .git folder shared across multiple working trees,
 - often more convenient than stashing

-## Is ContextKeeper is delivering more value comparing to free alternatives?
+## How much value ContextKeeper delivers when compared to others

 Below, you'll find a table comparing extensions that work with VS 2022.
 I've included free extensions, with the exception of Task Canvas, which is a paid one.
 I've invested several hours in testing Favorite Documents, Workspace Manager, and Task Canvas to get a clearer picture of how they all stack up against ContextKeeper.